Robotawi/mobile-robot_ros/README.md

 ## Warm up task: White color follower

 The next animation shows the designed world and feedback from robot camera fixed on the robot model spawned in Gazebo simulator.
 I completed this warm up task to enable the robot to follow a white colored ball based on the visual (camera) feedback.
-The image messgae is processed and the robot is commanded over a service that executes motions.
+The camera image messages are processed to find the white color, and the robot is commanded over a service that executes motions.

 ![](./pkg_images/white_color_follower.gif)